 – Unknown Author

 Calo Canine Therapy Department utilizes Golden retrievers to help students experientially live and learn the Calo model.
-Through daily interactions with the canines the students develop a deeper understanding of commitment, acceptance, secure relationships, and attunement (CASA).
+Through daily interactions with the canines, the students develop a deeper understanding of commitment, acceptance, secure relationships, and attunement (CASA).
 The students will experience making mistakes with the canines and feel empathy, love, and acceptance as the canine quickly forgives and provides unconditional love.
 This allows the student to practice safe and healthy attachment, with the ultimate goal of transferring those relationship skills to safe human relationships (transferable attachment).

 Students are automatically enrolled in the Canine Therapy Program upon admission to calo.
 All students interested in fostering and/or adopting a Calo canine will complete sequential requirements leading up to fostering and/or adopting a Calo canine.
 This process is similar in many ways to the human foster/adoption experience and closely resembles the family services model many of our parents and/or students have experienced.

 Studies have supported what has been observed at Calo; canines have a calming effect on humans by regulating blood pressure and heart rate.
-Dysregulated students have often turn to their safe friend for comfort and companionship when having a difficult time emotionally.
+Dysregulated students have often turned to their safe friend for comfort and companionship when having a difficult time emotionally.
 Additionally, golden retrievers provide safe touch through playful and loving acceptance.
 Students who have been inappropriately touched, abused, or never had the calming physical closeness they deserved earlier in life find safety in learning this safe touch through these amazing animals.

 Students help their canine develop through training and leading the canines to be self-regulated and follow their adolescent leader (co-regulation).
 Typically, canines don’t respond well unless given clear communication and direction from a caregiver.
 As a result, students learn healthy ways to assert themselves and how they send and receive verbal and non-verbal messages.
 Further, canines quickly acclimate to the rhythm of a student and match his/her energy.
 Thus, canines provide feedback to students-when to be calm and in control when it is time to play.